MonkModeMan/ai-news-curation-site/astro-site/src/content/posts/2025-06-20-introducing-training-cluster-as-a-service---a-new-collaboration-with-nvidia-c20249.md

 -- Diego di Bernardo, Coordinator of the Genomic Medicine program at TIGEM Advancing AI for Mathematics with Numina
 Numina is a non-profit organization building open-source, open-dataset AI for reasoning in math - and won the 2024 AIMO progress prize.
-We are tracking well on our objective to build open alternatives to the best closed-source models, such as Deepmind&#39;s AlphaProof.
+We are tracking well on our objective to build open alternatives to the best closed-source models, such as Deepmind's AlphaProof.
 Computing resources is our bottleneck today - with Training Cluster as a Service we will be able to reach our goal!
 -- Yann Fleureau, cofounder of Project Numina Advancing Material Science with Mirror Physics
 Mirror Physics is a startup creating frontier AI systems for chemistry and materials science.
-Together with the MACE team, we&#39;re working to push the limits of AI for chemistry.
-With Training Cluster as a Service, we&#39;re producing high-fidelity chemical models at unprecedented scale.
+Together with the MACE team, we're working to push the limits of AI for chemistry.
+With Training Cluster as a Service, we're producing high-fidelity chemical models at unprecedented scale.
 This is going to be a significant step forward for the field.
 -- Sam Walton Norwood, CEO and founder at Mirror Powering the Diversity of AI Research
 Training Cluster as a Service is a new collaboration between Hugging Face and NVIDIA to make AI compute more readily available to the global community of AI researchers.